-If it’s possible to use css
+If it’s possible to use css instead of tick, do so — web animations can

 run off the main thread, preventing jank on slower devices.